prob-ml/spice/README.md

 # Tutorial

-Here, we briefly demonstrate how to use SPICE on a subset of Male, Excitatory cells from the [MERFISH Hypothalamus Dataset](https://datadryad.org/dataset/doi:10.5061/dryad.8t8s248).
+Here, we briefly demonstrate how to use SPICE on a random subset of 20000 cells from the [MERFISH Hypothalamus Dataset](https://datadryad.org/dataset/doi:10.5061/dryad.8t8s248).

 ### Configuration